 Magdalena Department Colombia Travel Guide

 Santa Marta does not have a metro or tram system.
 The main form of mass transit is a web of public buses, often called "busetas" or "colectivos."
-These are privately owned small and medium-sized buses that operate on fixed routes throughout the city and to nearby areas like Rodadero and Taganga.
-These buses are an affordable way to move around.
+These are privately owned compact and medium-sized buses that operate on fixed routes throughout the city and to nearby areas like Rodadero and Taganga.
+These public buses are an affordable way to move around.

 Formal route maps are not widely available or consistently displayed on the buses themselves.
 Locals navigate by recognizing the main destination displayed on the bus windshield or by simply asking the driver or the bus assistant ("recaudador") if the bus goes to their desired location.
-Significant connection points where buses frequently go through or near include the historic center (El Centro), Rodadero, and the primary market area.
+Significant connection points where buses frequently go through or near comprise the historic center (El Centro), Rodadero, and the main market area.

 Yellow, licensed taxis with official markings.
 Fares usually negotiated or fixed by zone.
 Confirm fare before starting.
 Utilize official stalls or reputable apps.